What are the system requirements to run Pedigree Resource File?

 What is a submission number and how is it useful?

+Each family tree published in Pedigree Resource File is assigned a submission number.
+All ancestors and descendants of a family tree share the same submission number.
 This means that you can search by submission number and view all of the people in that family tree.

 return to top